Home > Guides > Best blues guitar pedals: Sounds with soul

 Both have their merits so it’s up to you to try each out to see which is the best fit for your guitar pedal chain.

-clean boost
+Best clean boost for blues

-mxr micro amp and tc electronic spark boost
+mxr micro amp

 Add more volume to your signal or push the front end of your amp.